-where $\mu$ and $\sigma$ are the distributions' parameters (the mean and standard deviation in the case of a normally distributed $x$).
+where $\mu$ and $\sigma$ are the distributions' parameters.
+For a normally distributed $x$ parameter, $\mu$ and $\sigma$ are also the distribution's mean and standard deviation.
+For a lognormally distributed $x$ parameter, the CV depends only on the lognormal $\sigma$ parameter.
+Equation~\ref{eqn: CV} is effectively the fractional error of a given parameter $x$, or a measure of the dispersion of that parameter's distribution.
 Once we have the covariance matrix of our parameters from our Fisher analysis, we take the $\sigma$ values from that matrix and compute the CVs based on how each respective parameter is distributed (in the case of the regular normal distribution, $\mu$ is the parameter value we inject into the simulation).
-All parameters within a model are normally distributed in a Fisher matrix approximation (see again equation~\ref{eqn: Fisher posterior}), so we only need the second line of equation~\ref{eqn: CV} if we parametrize a model parameter $x$ as $\log_{10}(x)$.
-Therefore a parameter with a small CV suggests to us that it would be measurable from the experimental set-up, while a CV of order unity or larger would suggest an unmeasurable parameter.
+All parameters within a model are normally distributed in a Fisher matrix approximation (see again equation~\ref{eqn: Fisher posterior}), so we need only the second line of equation~\ref{eqn: CV} if we parametrize a model parameter $x$ as $\log_{10}(x)$.
+Therefore a parameter with a small CV suggests to us that it would be measurable from the experimental setup, while a CV of order unity or larger would suggest an unmeasurable parameter.

-\subsection{Measuring Source Distance}
+\subsection{Measuring source distance}

-As a point of reference we used Source 1 in Table~\ref{tab: source parameters reference} as a fiducial reference.
-This is a nice source because it has a low $\Delta \tau_c$ and is therefore strongly chirping, has a high $A_{E,\mathrm{res}}$ even when the source is at $R=100$ Mpc (which is good if our timing uncertainty $\sigma \sim 100$ ns), and a $\lambda_\mathrm{gw} \sim 1$ pc which sets the length scale of the typical wrapping cycle.
+As a point of reference, we used Source 1 in Table~\ref{tab: source parameters reference} as a fiducial reference.
+This is a source worth considering because it has a low $\Delta \tau_c$ and is therefore strongly chirping, has a high $A_{E,\mathrm{res}}$ even when the source is at $R=100$ Mpc (which is good if our timing uncertainty $\sigma \sim 100$ ns), and has a $\lambda_\mathrm{gw} \sim 1$ pc, which sets the length scale of the typical wrapping cycle.

-\subsubsection{Figure-of-Merit (F.O.M)}
+\subsubsection{Figure-of-merit (F.O.M)}

 One of the primary goals of this work was to determine how well we could measure the source distance $R$ from the Fresnel corrections in our pulsar timing models.
-As a starting question we asked, ``What is the most important factor in governing the recoverability of the source distance parameter?''
-The main take-away we found is that fundamentally, in order to exploit the Fresnel corrections to our model to measure $R$, our precision is governed by the tightest we can constrain the pulsar distance uncertainties $\sigma_L$ on the \textit{farthest} pulsars in our PTA.
+As a starting question we asked, `What is the most important factor in governing the recoverability of the source distance parameter?'
+The main takeaway we found is that fundamentally, in order to exploit the Fresnel corrections to our model to measure $R$, our precision is governed by the tightest we can constrain the pulsar distance uncertainties $\sigma_L$ on the \textit{farthest} pulsars in our PTA.